vtexdocs/dev-portal-content/docs/guides/Getting Started/pricing-overview.md

 Before using our Pricing API Reference, check out our [Pricing v2 - API Reference Overview](https://developers.vtex.com/vtex-rest-api/reference/pricing-api-overview) for more details about rate limits.

->ℹ️ Pricing v2 is the second generation of our pricing module, and is the only version currently available in VTEX.
+> ℹ️️ Pricing v2 is the second generation of our pricing module, and is the only version currently available in VTEX.
 We have [discontinued Pricing v1](https://help.vtex.com/en/announcements/pricing-v1-module-will-be-discontinued-update-your-store-by-september--46YxKNOCLH2Ykw6a9uyxXB) in 2020 and our documentation refers to Pricing v2.

 [block:html]
 {